-The best way to start a day off is through meditation.
-Morning meditation is highly conducive, as it levels up energy, takes away stress, expands the imagination, and prepares kids for the day ahead.
+The best way to start a day is with meditation.
+Morning meditation is highly conducive as it levels up energy, takes away stress, expands the imagination, and prepares kids for the day ahead.
 The energy shower practice lifts motivation and focus, which is especially needed when having tests at school.

-New Horizon is one of the top-rated channels in terms of free guided meditation videos for kids.
-They upload content regularly, and they include mindful practices for relaxing, falling asleep, or boosting energy up.
+New Horizon is one of the top-rated Youtube channels in terms of guided meditation for kids.
+They upload content regularly and they include mindful practices for relaxing, falling asleep, or boosting energy.

 4. Bedtime – Guided Meditations for Children

-Michelle Roberton-Jones created a compilation of free guided meditation videos for kids.
-Here you can choose between 10 guided meditations – little fluffy clouds, dream blanket, a man in the moon, sweet dreams, white feathers, rainbow drops, bear, bubble bath, star light, and the dream fairies.
+Michelle Roberton-Jones created a compilation of meditation videos for kids.
+Here you can choose between 10 guided meditations – little fluffy clouds, dream blanket, man in the moon, sweet dreams, white feathers, rainbow drops, bear, bubble bath, starlight, and the dream fairies.

 5. Guided Meditation for Gratitude

 Meditation with children is not focused on releasing stress, overcoming anxiety, and falling asleep easier.
 Tania Joy Antonio, who is the author of the Affirmation Station, has one goal – to open the door of gratitude for kids.
-She is aware of the fact of how important being grateful actually is.
+She knows how important being grateful is.